gap-packages/francy/README.md

 # Francy

-Francy is a package for GAP and provides a framework for Interactive Discrete Mathematics.
+Francy is a package for GAP that provides a framework for Interactive Discrete Mathematics.

 Unlike [XGAP](https://github.com/gap-packages/xgap), Francy is not linked with any GUI framework and instead, this package is responsible for the generation of a semantic model that can be used to produce a graphical representation using any other framework / language.